ANU-charlotte/Deep-Bushfire-Detection/README.md

 # Deep-Bushfire-Detection
-This project aims to study how different state-of-the-art detection / segmentation models would perform on our smoke data obtained from fire tower cameras around the ACT.
+This project aims to study how different state-of-the-arts detection / segmentation models would perform on our smoke data obtained from fire tower cameras around the ACT.
 The goal is to apply both weakly-supervised learning with bounding-box labels, as well as fully-supervised learning with fully labelled image segmentations to the models and evaluate their performance.

 The dataset features 2686 labelled smoke images, 1879 has been assigned for training, 393 for validation and 396 for testing.